KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/send-test-personalization-in-app.md

 <Callout icon="📘" theme="info">
   #### &#x20;Note

   The Preview & Test feature for sending tests on a real device requires minimum SDK versions (Android SDK v7.7.0 and CleverTap iOS SDK v7.4.0 or later).
-For lower SDK versions, send the campaign exclusively to a specific user for testing, then recreate and send it to your full audience. (@murtaza is this note better now?)
+For lower SDK versions, send the campaign exclusively to a specific user for testing, then recreate and send it to your full audience.
 </Callout>

 # Test by Users and Devices